hhromic/opencubicplayer-docker/README.md

 The `libpulse0` library provides support for [PulseAudio](https://www.freedesktop.org/wiki/Software/PulseAudio/) servers when using the SDL2 playback driver in Open Cubic Player.
-This provides out of the box support for audio in WSL2 with [WSLg](https://github.com/microsoft/wslg) in Windows 10/11.
+This provides out of the box support for modern desktop environments.

 All images are based on the official
 [openSUSE Tumbleweed image](https://hub.docker.com/r/opensuse/tumbleweed).